gphoto2 — command-line gphoto2 client

 indicated by the environment variable

-=stopgphoto2 is about to finish.
+ACTION=stopgphoto2 is about to finish.
 Do your final cleanups here.

 All other environment variables are passed to the hook script unchanged.
 You can make use of that to pass data to the hook script.